Written by Ben Hartwig

 The time frame after your divorce hangover is when the real work begins.
 There's no need to reinvent the wheel, but you ARE going to reinvent yourself.

-Here are a few tips on how to upgrade to version 2.0.
+Here are a few tips on how to rediscover yourself after divorce:

 Stop and take a deep breath.
 Give yourself time to adjust to the new norm, because this is your new normal.
 Life after a divorce is a process of mourning and acceptance.
 If you feel overwhelmed with everything that's going on around you, stop what you're doing, close your eyes, and breathe.